Karthik-Pandaram/SmartEd-Smart-Educational-Building/README.md

 1. influxdb.py - publish senors values to the influx db
 2. sensorsin.py - recieve sensors readings from Arduino and publish them to the topic "Sensors"
 3. AdruinoInterface.cpp - Using Arduino to fetch data from Sensors and control Actuators
+4. PDDL.py - updates the PDDL problem file with current sensor readings and gets the plan from the online pddl solver.